Connect Your Sound Equipment to Your Computer

 Choosing and Installing a Sound or Audio Card

 The early '90s, when neighbors used to call the police as they heard some weird warfare noises in your house, are long gone.
-So did the times when we used to choose between the internal speaker, Adlib, Sound Blaster, Gravis Ultrasound, Disney, Tandy, and other cards.
+So are the times when we used to choose between the internal speaker, Adlib, Sound Blaster, Gravis Ultrasound, Disney, Tandy, and other cards.
 We strove for hours to eradicate incompatibilities and set up the card.
-Nowadays, choosing and setting up a card is much more simple.
+Nowadays, choosing and setting up a card is much simpler.

 The first step of recording sound is knowing your computer.
 Your computer might have:

-these cards have chipsets right in the motherboard and have inputs and outputs on the back of your computer or at the side (for laptops); the colored inputs and outputs are usually for 3.5mm jacks;
+- A built-in (on-board) sound card. these cards have chipsets right on the motherboard and have inputs and outputs on the back of your computer or at the side (for laptops); the colored inputs and outputs are usually for 3.5mm jacks;

-these cards might have outputs and inputs in front or in the back.
-The outputs can be for 3.5mm jacks (most common), but there are various other types;
+- An installed internal sound card.
+These cards might have outputs and inputs in the front or in the back.
+The outputs can be for 3.5mm jacks (most common), but there are various other types.

 Most cards use PCIe slots (x1 multiplier for the PCIe slot is enough but can be higher).
 Other internal cards may still use the old but still market-wise-"barely alive" PCI slot.

-- 1Define the availability of the PCI (for older cards) or PCIe (for newer cards) slot on the motherboard (it depends on the sound card);
+- 1Define the availability of the PCI (for older cards) or PCIe (for newer cards) slot on the motherboard (it depends on the sound card).

-- 2Once the card has been installed, close the case;
+- 2Once the card has been installed, close the case.

-To read more on the choice of dedicated cards, please refer to this article: Get_Better_Sound_from_Your_PC_with_a_Dedicated_Soundcard.
+To read more on the choice of dedicated cards, please refer to this article: Dedicated Soundcard.